Reviewed by the Bright Headstart Editorial Team — Early Childhood Education Researchers

 Should I compare Orange schools with nearby cities too?

 Usually yes.
-Depending on where you live and work, it can make sense to compare Orange options with Tustin, Anaheim, Santa Ana, Placentia, or Villa Park-adjacent programs.
-The strongest shortlist usually follows your real route, not the city boundary.
+Depending on where you live and work, it can make sense to compare Tustin, Anaheim, Santa Ana, Villa Park, and Placentia options.
+The strongest shortlist usually follows the route, not the city boundary.

 ---